 The following STEM career paths may need a Master’s degree, according to BLS:

 Mathematicians and Statisticians

-- Operations Research Analysts
+Operations Research Analysts

 Forensic Science Technicians

 The level of education you may need depends on the role and your potential employer.

-Popular Science, Technology, Engineer & Math Programs in Arkansas
+Popular Science, Technology, Engineer Math Programs in Arkansas

 STEM programs are reported by the National Center for Education Statistics under multiple categories, like engineering and engineering technologies.
 Take engineering as an example.
 Per the most recent data (2013), nearly 54,000 related degrees were awarded to U.S. graduate students.
 The majority (84%) of these were Master’s degrees.

 What is the Difference Between a Masters in Technology and Masters in Engineering?

 A Master’s in Information Technology often blends technical knowledge, business, and communications.
 You may study concepts like database design and network engineering.
 But, this kind of program doesn’t teach engineering in a traditional sense.
 Instead, you may explore how to use existing technologies to solve problems.
 A Master’s in Engineering covers how to design systems and solutions.
 For example, a civil engineering program teaches infrastructure analysis and design.
 You could learn to plan roads and ensure traffic flows in a city.
 You could even design bridges and other local landmarks.
 At first glance, these two Master’s programs are quite different.
 But, they may share some basic foundations, like math and science.
 And, earning a degree such as a Master’s in Software Engineering could blend the best of both worlds!

 This program brings together IT, business, and communications concepts.
 You’ll study the strategic use of IT solutions, plus leadership techniques to help organizations run smoothly.
 Choose from three concentrations: business intelligence and analytics, information security and assurance, or project management.